domel/research-paper-2025/README.md

 # Online Appendix

-This online appendix accompanies our submission "SPARQL in N3: SPARQL construct as a rule language for the Semantic Web" to ISWC 2025.
+This online appendix accompanies our submission "SPARQL in N3: SPARQL construct as a rule language for the Semantic Web" to RuleML+RR 2025.

 # Experiments